 The program framework has been developed to be scalable and for potential expansion internationally based on the successful outcomes of the pilot program.

-Why the Young Australians’ Plan for the Planet?
+Why the Young Persons’ Plan for the Planet?

 In 2016 the United Nations launched the Sustainability Development Goals (SDGs) as the framework to achieve worldwide sustainable development.

-The Young Australians’ Plan for the Planet provides an approach that enables promotion and delivery of these SDGs throughout Australia utilizing an innovative national extracurricular schools program.
+The Young Persons’ Plan for the Planet provides an approach that enables promotion and delivery of these SDGs throughout Australia utilizing an innovative national extracurricular schools program.

 Why use the Plan for the Planet approach?